Geʽez: History and literature

-Although it is often said that Geʽez literature is dominated by the Bible including the Deuterocanonical books, in fact there are many medieval and early modern original texts in the language.
-Most of its important works are also the literature of the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Church, which include Christian liturgy (service books, prayers, hymns), hagiographies, and Patristic literature.
-For instance, around 200 texts were written about indigenous Ethiopian saints from the fourteenth through the nineteenth century.
-This religious orientation of Geʽez literature was a result of traditional education being the responsibility of priests and monks.
-"The Church thus constituted the custodian of the nation's culture", notes Richard Pankhurst, and describes the traditional education as follows:
+In addition to the Bible including the Deuterocanonical books, there are many medieval and early modern original texts.
+Most important works are also the literature of the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Church, which include Christian liturgy (service books, prayers, hymns), hagiographies, and Patristic literature.
+For example, around 200 texts were written about indigenous Ethiopian saints from the fourteenth through the nineteenth century.
+Traditional education was the responsibility of priests and monks.
+"The Church thus constituted the custodian of the nation's culture", says Richard Pankhurst, who describes the traditional education as follows:

 However, works of history and chronography, ecclesiastical and civil law, philology, medicine, and letters were also written in Geʽez.

 Significant collections of Ethiopian manuscripts are found outside of Ethiopia in France, Italy, the United Kingdom, and the United States.
 The collection in the British Library comprises some 800 manuscripts dating from the 15th to the 20th centuries, notably including magical and divinatory scrolls, and illuminated manuscripts of the 16th to 17th centuries.
 It was initiated by a donation of 74 codices by the Church of England Missionary Society in the 1830s and 1840s, and substantially expanded by 349 codices, looted by the British from the Emperor Tewodros II's capital at Magdala in the 1868 Expedition to Abyssinia.
 The Metropolitan Museum of Art in New York City has at least two illuminated manuscripts in Geʽez.

 Origins

-The Geʽez language is classified as a South Semitic language, though an alternative hypothesis posits that the Semitic languages of Eritrea and Ethiopia may best be considered an independent branch of Semitic, with Geʽez and the closely-related Tigrinya and Tigre languages forming a northern branch (Amharic is a more distant relative).
+The Geʽez language is classified as a South Semitic language, though an alternative hypothesis posits that the Semitic languages of Eritrea and Ethiopia may best be considered an independent branch of Semitic, with Geʽez and the closely related Tigrinya and Tigre languages forming a northern branch while Amharic, Argobba, Harari and the Gurage languages form the southern branch.

 Inscriptions dating to the mid-1st millennium BCE, written in the Sabaean language in the epigraphic South Arabian script, have been found in the kingdom of Dʿmt, serving at least as a witness to a presence of speakers of Semitic languages in the region.
 There is some evidence of Semitic languages being spoken in Eritrea since approximately 2000 BC.
 Unlike previously assumed, the Geʽez language is now not regarded as an offshoot of Sabaean or any other forms of Old South Arabian.

 Early inscriptions in Geʽez from the Kingdom of Aksum (appearing varyingly in the epigraphic South Arabian script, and unvocalized or vocalized Ethiopic/Geʽez script) have been dated to as early as the 4th century CE.
-The surviving Geʽez literature properly begins in the same century with the Christianization of the Aksum in the same century, during the reign of Ezana of Aksum.
+The surviving Geʽez literature properly begins in the same century with the Christianization of the Aksum, during the reign of Ezana of Aksum.
 The oldest known example of the Geʽez script, unvocalized and containing religiously pagan references, is found on the Hawulti obelisk in Matara, Eritrea.
 There exist about a dozen long inscriptions dating to the 4th and 5th centuries, and over 200 short ones.